Hypotension Decision Assist – HDA™

 HDATM Main Screen

 Hypotension Case Review – HCRTM

-Hypotension Decision Assist (HDA)™ has been designed for and with anesthesiologists, to assist anesthesia healthcare professionals to manage the blood pressure, hemodynamic stability and the cardiovascular system during surgery where an arterial line is present and arterial pressure is being continuously monitored.
-HDA provides an intuitive visualization via a single at-a-glance screen.
-You just connect HDA to your existing multiparameter patient monitor, with no additional calibration required and be ready to use HDA.
+Hypotension Decision Assist – HDA™ has been designed for and with anesthesiologists, to assist anesthesia healthcare professionals to manage the blood pressure, hemodynamic stability and the cardiovascular system during surgery where an arterial line is present and arterial pressure is being continuously monitored.
+HDA™ provides an intuitive visualization via a single at-a-glance screen.

-Assists anesthesiologists to manage blood pressure and the cardiovascular system including the detection and control of IOH within user defined limits
+- Help anesthesiologists to better manage blood pressure and the cardiovascular system including the detection and control of episodes IOH and cumulative IOH during surgery within user defined limits.

 The Problem of Intra-operative Hypotension

 Intra-operative hypotension (IOH) is a common and frequent occurrence in patients undergoing general anesthesia for non-cardiac surgery.
 A 2014 study of almost 17,000 anesthetic records revealed that 26% of the surgical patients involved had a peri-operative systolic blood pressure of <80mmHg for >5minutes2

 Studies have shown that 30-day mortality was strongly related to time-weighted average intraoperative MAP4.

 The threshold for myocardial injury is a MAP <65mmHg.
 The threshold for renal injury may be higher, possibly nearer 75mmHg.
 A few minutes of a MAP <55mmHg is associated with AKI and MI and have been demonstrated to increase markedly with prolonged intra-operative hypotension5.